 If you plan to hold a virtual holiday party on Zoom or Skype, you must put out your virtual invitations soon.
 Holiday schedules also fill up fast, so mention the event ASAP in your monthly newsletter.
 Simply tell your clients that you’re going to be having a virtual holiday open house, and they are welcome to “drop-in” for some company, and maybe even a chance at a door prize!

 To get all of this setup, I can help you create the invites and send them out to all of your contacts.
-And if you’re worried that not many people may show up (as the idea of a virtual holiday party is a pretty new thing), talk to your clients.
-Whether they be in-person or virtual, a holiday party might be a fantastic idea to blow off some steam around this stressful time of the year!
+If you’re worried that not many people may show up (as the idea of a virtual holiday party is a pretty new thing), talk to your clients.
+Whether they be in-person or virtual, a holiday party is a fantastic idea around this stressful time of the year!
 And it’s an amazing time for them to network with new people too!

 Holiday sales are incredibly popular ways to get customers to flock to your business.
 Wallets tend to be a little more open pre-holidays than they are otherwise, and offering some discount on your products or services can make for a very compelling sales opportunity.

 If you are going to create a holiday sale, one of the best ways to get the word out is through an email.
 A well-designed email campaign can draw a crowd, especially at this time of year.
 My advice would be to figure out a way to pitch your product offerings with a holiday theme.
 And if you don’t have the time to create one, a virtual assistant can craft an utterly enticing holiday email campaign for your business!

 When combined with a lovely, handwritten card, something as simple as a freebie goes from impersonal to emotionally impactful.